 In the high desert region of central Oregon lies an unlikely, unexpected landscape.
 Dry agricultural lands, arid hills and riverbeds dominate the area, a geological wonderland unique in the Pacific Northwest.
-The absolute star attraction are the Painted Hills, a region of ancient, colorful hills protected in the John Day Fossil Beds National Monument.
+The star attraction is the Painted Hills, a region of ancient, colorful hills protected in the John Day Fossil Beds National Monument.
 Boasting sublime colors and gorgeous patterns, these hills truly do seem like they were hand-painted by mother nature herself.

 Paying a visit to these hills can be done in a day, but turning this trip into an overnight camping experience is easy and worth it.
 Here’s what to know and where to camp around Oregon’s Painted Hills.